Umair7865/mongodb-restore_backup-script/README.md

 ```

 Modify this script by providing mongo-db collections path and database name
-afte then run this below command
+after then run this below command
 ```
 bash restore_mongo.sh
 ```